top of page

 Recap: How to Store Firewood Outside

 Do you dream of evenings cosied up in front of a crackling fire during the height of winter?
-Without proper firewood storage, you'll likely wind up disappointed.
+Without proper firewood storage, you're likely to be disappointed.

 This article has provided a comprehensive overview of where to store firewood during sub-zero temperatures, ensuring that your wood is dry and well-seasoned.